 But you should get started somewhere and this list is the best place to start.

 I’ve curated the 20 absolute best game design books ranging from graphics to story creation and user experience.
-This is similar to my recent top game artbooks post, but instead of concept art books I’ll be covering the technical mechanics of game design for people interested in the whole shebang.
+This is similar to my top game artbooks post, but instead of concept art books I’ll be covering the technical mechanics of game design for people interested in the whole shebang.

 Level Up!
 The Guide to Great Video Game Design